• Skip to primary navigation

 • Frequently Asked Questions Cranberry Coconut Ice

-Anyway, this is one of the first recipes I remember making as a kid.
-My nan taught me to cook, and we started with the easiest recipes.
+I know desiccated coconut is not everyone's favourite ingredient.
+It's not really mine, but it is essential for the recipe.
+This is one of the first recipes I learned to make as a kid.
+My nan taught me to cook, and we started with this recipe as it is the easiest recipe!
 Eventually, we were cooking cookies, cakes, then cheesecake, mousse, and souffles.
 Remember it was the 1980s, so Chocolate Mousse and Soufflé of all flavours, hot and cold, were all the rage!

 Coconut Ice Ingredients